 A furnace will not work properly if its pilot light or ignition is not working correctly.
 This is because the pilot light needs to be lit in order for the furnace to heat up and create warm air.
 If you notice that your pilot light isn’t working correctly and won’t stay lit, contact us as soon as possible for repair, it could be a sign of an issue with your gas line, air flow, thermocouple, or other components.

 If your furnace is not heating up or you notice a strong smell coming from the unit, it may be due to dirty furnace burners.
 This means that dirt and gunk has clogged up the burner and needs to be cleaned or replaced in order for your gas furnace to work properly.

 If your furnace is making a loud whistling or squealing noise, it is usually caused by low airlow or a warn fan belt.
 In this case, you’ll want to check your air filter and the fan belt to see if they need replacing.
 If that doesn’t resolve the issue, contact us for professional diagnostic service.

 A furnace limit switch is a safety device found in most furnaces.
 It shuts off the furnace if it detects temperatures beyond its predetermined limit, which helps prevent overheating and potential fires.
 If the limit switch is faulty, it won’t be able to detect when temperatures are too high, so your furnace might overheat.

 These are just a few of the many different problems that can occur with your furnace.
-If you’re experiencing issues with your furnace and aren’t sure what’s causing them, contact us today and we’ll help you diagnose and resolve the issue.
-We’re here to make sure your furnace is functioning properly, so you can stay comfortable all year round!
+If you’re experiencing issues with your furnace and aren’t sure what’s causing them, contact us today, our HVAC contractors we’ll help you diagnose and resolve the issue.
+We’re offer furnace repair in Vancouver WA so you can stay comfortable all year round!
 Don’t hesitate contact us today for quality service.